Dewb/monome-rack/README.md

 ### Who did this?

-Original hardware and firmware code in linked submodules is by [monome](monome.org) with contributions from the community at [lines](https://llllllll.co).
-The VCVRack-specific code in this repository is a separate effort, and again, no support or warranty is implied.
+The original hardware and firmware projects were initiated by [@tehn](https://github.com/tehn) at [monome](https://monome.org) with contributions from many members of the [lines community](https://llllllll.co).
+See the [individual submodule repositories](firmware) for more details.
+The VCVRack-specific code in this repository is a separate community effort, and again, no support or warranty is implied.

 [Michael Dewberry](http://dewb.org) ([@dewb](https://github.com/Dewb)) wrote the virtual grid module, the hardware simulation layer, and the VCV module wrapper for white whale, meadowphysics, earthsea, and teletype.